dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.close.md

 </td><td>

-Developer-readable explanation for the closure
+Developer-readable explanation for the closure.

 </td></tr>